After Midnight (Blink-182 song): Critical response

 The song's music video depicts two mental patients escaping and falling in love.

 The song received positive feedback from music critics, with some of them cataloging it as one of their best songs.
 Tom Goodwyn from the British magazine NME said that this song is one of the best from this album, a lovely subtle love song and the lightest moment on Neighborhoods.
 "We'll stagger home after midnight, sleep arm in arm in the stairwell" croons Mark Hoppus over a gentle riff.
 Whoever fancies themselves as the new John Hughes should be locking this down for the big kissing scene at the end of their new flick now.
-Consequence of Sound's web critic Chris Coplan said the song is "decidedly epic with an intimate touch, an effort that highlights each member’s strengths, Tom DeLonge’s romantic verses, Mark Hoppus’ grand chorus, and Travis Barker’s bangin’ drum skills, to make for one fairly anthemic effort".
-SPIN's critic Marc Hogan said: "It's a bittersweet midtempo rocker, and the most contemplative of the new songs Blink has unveiled so far.
+Consequence of Sounds web critic Chris Coplan said the song is "decidedly epic with an intimate touch, an effort that highlights each member’s strengths, Tom DeLonge’s romantic verses, Mark Hoppus’ grand chorus, and Travis Barker’s bangin’ drum skills, to make for one fairly anthemic effort".
+SPINs critic Marc Hogan said: "It's a bittersweet midtempo rocker, and the most contemplative of the new songs Blink has unveiled so far.
 'These nights go on and on' goes the chorus, perfect for bored teenagers shouting outside car windows".
 Thomas Nassiff from AbsolutePunk said: "After Midnight" is instantly a classic Blink-182 song.
 Scott Heisel from the US magazine Alternative Press wrote: "Is one of the finest moments of Blink's career, a song so simple, catchy and geniune[sic] that it's amazing it took them nearly two decades to write it".

 In contrast, Jody Rosen of Rolling Stone felt the track lacked "the sparkle and fizz of the best Blink," but nonetheless felt "comfortingly familiar."